athena-oss/athena/docs/api/cli-functions-shared.md

 ### <a name="athenafsdircontainsfiles"></a>`athena.fs.dir_contains_files`

 This function checks if the given directory contains files with certain pattern (e.g.: *.sh).
+Globbing has 'dotglob' and 'extglob' (see BASH(1)) enabled.

 **USAGE:**  `athena.fs.dir_contains_files <directory> <pattern>`